Team-Dedsec/ProjectsTracker/README.md

 ## Usage

+#### Register

+Before using ProjectsTracker, you must register in the application.
+In the navigation bar follow up SignUp registration form.

+#### Login

+If you have not already register, you can log with your Facebook or GitHub account.
+Follow up the Login page to see available options.

+- Local login
+- Login with Facebook account
+- Login with GitHub account

 #### Create Project

-Before using ProjectsTracker, you must register in the application.
-If you have not already done so, you can log with your Facebook or GitHub account.
+ Every user in this app can create project and automatically sets him as Lead user for the project.
+ In every project Lead User can:

+ - add tasks to other members of the current project
+ - add users to current project

 #### Create Task

 You can create tasks in your application and add other users to your project.
 For each task you can set priority and additional information to the encountered problem.

+Lead User can:

+- change users contributed to current task

-#### AddComments to Tasks
+#### Add Comments to Task

+Users can:
-You can add comment for every task.
+- add comment for every task.
+- delete comment

 ## Application public part

-Everyone can see information about current projects in this app, but can not create projects and tasks until it's not logged in the app.
+Everyone can see information about current projects which are set to be public in this app and also basic information for all users.
+Visitors cannot create projects and tasks until it's not logged in the app.

 ## Application private part

 Only LeadUser can add tasks.
 Only Users with Role: admin can edit or delete data in this application in Settings menu.
+Admin can delete:

+- projects
+- tasks
+- users

+## Database

+We are using mongoDb with mongoose.

 ## FAQ

 ##### How can I re-ask for forgotten password?

+In login page click the forgot password link, enter your e-mail we will send automatically information to change your password.

 ## Test